 1. Do not have more biological children then you have adults living under one roof.
 Being outnumbered is how you lose wars.

 4. Playing your kids against each other isn’t the worst idea.
-For example, the new rule in our house is whatever you leave out of its place at the end of the day goes into a designated hamper.
+For example, the new rule in our house is whatever you leave out of its place at the end of the day goes into a designated bin.
 If you want your item back, you do a chore.
-The twist is you can do a chore to gain possession of your siblings item as well.
+The twist is you can do a chore to gain possession of your sibling’s item as well.
 This will result in either A) clean rooms or B) a clean house.
 Either way, I’m happier.

 5. It’s okay to show weakness to your kids every so often.
 Letting them see you cry or admitting you are having a bad day shows them you are human.
 It allows them to know it’s okay to experience those emotions.
 On top of that, it tells them that if they are feeling those things and need to talk they can come to you, because they saw first hand that you understand.

 6. Time out isn’t a bad thing.
 It’s a good thing.
 It’s a useful tool for the rest of your life to be able to recognize when you need to step away from a situation and take a few moments to yourself before trying again.
 Parents, stop giving the phrase “time out” a bad name!
+And whatever you do, don’t use the bed as a timeout spot.
+That’s just confusing.
+Kids should enjoy the comfort of their bed, not have anxiety over being in it.

 7. Let your children be themselves.
 Yes, it’s very entertaining and adorable to dress them up how you find cute and parade them around.
 You will regret not letting them have the opportunity to gain a sense of self.
 Allowing your children to be themselves is far more rewarding and adorable.
 I promise you that.